About The IPHCC

 A Time for Reconciliation

-IPHCC promotes high quality care provision through the Model of Wholistic Health and Wellbeing.
-The model is rooted in a population needs based approach to health care planning and delivery for the Indigenous population.
-The model incorporates physical, mental, emotional, and spiritual elements of wellbeing and it is the belief that all elements must operate in harmony.
+IPHCC promotes high-quality care provision through the Model of Wholistic Health and Wellbeing.
+The model is rooted in a population needs-based approach to health care planning and delivery for the Indigenous population.
+The model incorporates physical, mental, emotional, and spiritual elements of wellbeing and it is believed that all elements must operate in harmony.

-There is a belief that culture is treatment and culture is healing and our model of care solidly implants a strong self-identity so that self-determination is fostered, and positive health outcomes are advanced.
-This model of care promotes and celebrates the diversity in our peoples so that all voices are elevated and the power to oversee our destiny lies with our communities.
+There is a belief that culture is treatment and culture is healing, and our model of care solidly implants a strong self-identity so that self-determination is fostered, and positive health outcomes are advanced.
+This model of care promotes and celebrates the diversity in our people so that all voices are elevated, and the power to oversee our destiny lies with our communities.

 Looking for something?